wdporter/advaita-vedanta/docs/unit-1/readme.md

 shankaram shankarAchAryam kEshavam bAdarAyaNam
 sUtrabhAshya kritou vandE bhagavantau punah punah

-Prostrations again and again at the feet of bhagavAn Shankara, the
+Prostrations again and again at the feet of bhagavan Shankara, the
-storehouse of scriptures - shruti, smriti and purANAs - and who is also
+storehouse of scriptures - shruti, smriti and puranas - and who is also
 a storehouse of compassion, who confers happiness and prosperity, who
-has written commentary on the sUtras and belongs in the lineage of the
+has written commentary on the sutras and belongs in the lineage of the
-guru parampara of kEshava, bAdarAyanA ..
+guru parampara of keshava, badarayana ..

 First, having offered the traditional salutations to the Guru Parampara
-(lineage of teachers), let us chant the following shAnti mantra;
+(lineage of teachers), let us chant the following shanti mantra;

 Om saha nA-vavatu, saha nou-bhunaktu, saha-vIryam karavAvahai
 tEjasvi nA-vadhItam astu mA vid-vishAvahai; Om shAntih shAntih shAntih

 Let us be protected together; let us be cultivated together; let us gain
 strength and power together; let our study be successful; let us not
-hate each other; Om peace, Peace and Peace (for all).
+hate each other; Om ॐ peace, Peace and Peace (for all).

-The scriptures of sanAtana dharma - called "darshana shAstrAs" are
+The scriptures of sanatana dharma - called "darshana shastras" are
-nyAya, vaishEshika, sAmkhya,yOga, mImAmsa and vEdAnta, respectively the
+nyaya, vaisheshika, samkhya, yoga, mimamsa and vedanta, respectively the
 sciences of Logic, Nature, Knowledge, Deep Meditation or concentration
-of mind, Rituals of the vEda and the Philosophy of the Self.
+of mind, Rituals of the veda and the Philosophy of the Self.
 Though
-VaishEshika is regarded as the study of nature, nature is integral in
+Vaisheshika is regarded as the study of nature, nature is integral in
 the study of all the six Darshanas.
 A self evident thought common for
 all of them is "The whole creation is ultimately intended for the
 experience of the soul (Atman)".